ima21981/comp122-f24_mine/reference/TAC_transformation/if-then-else2TAC.md

    1. Transform the `alt` block into TAC style
       1. Insert the {alt} label, with a null statement, at top of the alternative code block
-      1. Append 'break {cond};' to the end of consequence code block
+      1. Append 'break {cond};' to the end of alternative code block
       1. Transform the code within the block to conform to the TAC style

 Applying the above algorithm results in the following template: